C++ STL

 -

-: search the container for an element equivalent to val.- if found: Return the iterator to the element
+find(val): search the container for an element equivalent to val.- if found: Return the iterator to the element

 - else: return the iterator set::end